jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 ![Dropping to deploy][49]

-To view your app on the web, click its name.
-To view your app’s Bluemix dashboard, click next to your app in the Deploy to dev tile.
+To view your app on the web, in the Deploy to dev stage, click the URL below Last Execution Result.
+To view your app’s Bluemix dashboard, click its name.

 ![A deployed app using fully configured Pipeline][50]